 - Do You Have a Standout Subject Line?
 Subject lines are HUGE when it comes to email marketing.
 You could argue that subject lines are even more important the email copy, since it’s the subject lines’ job to get people opening your message to begin with.
-Make sure you have a saucy, enticing subject line.
+Make sure you have a saucy, enticing subject line and you're not making common subject line mistakes.
 Try checking out our post on the best email subject lines to increase open rates.

 - Are You Sending Too Many Emails?
 No one likes a blabbermouth.
 Could your low open rates be the result of sending out too many emails?
 Maybe you’re bugging the heck out of your email subscribers.

 - Is Your Message Mobile-Friendly?
 Your emails absolutely need to be mobile-friendly, end of story.

 Do you have any tips on the best times to send email blasts?
 What works for you?
 What doesn’t work for you?
 Share your experience in the comments!